snabbco/snabb/src/doc/getting-started.md

 sudo tcpdump -i veth0
 ```

-From Snabb Switch directory, run the following invocation of our example
+From Snabb directory, run the following invocation of our example
 program:

 ```